skonto/serving-keda/README.md

 autoscaling.knative.dev/class: "hpa.autoscaling.knative.dev"
 ```

-Then a special controller called autoscaler-hpa creates a K8s hpa object and sets the service in serve mod.
+Then a special controller called autoscaler-hpa creates a K8s hpa object and sets the service in serve mode.
 Since Knative relies on hpa for autoscaling there is no activator involved.
 Knative supports HPA for different categories of metrics: cpu, memory and custom metrics.
-In order to support hpa with Knative with custom metrics user needs to install Prometheus adapter among others.
+In order to support hpa with Knative with custom metrics user needs to install Prometheus adapter among others
-See for the details the guide [here](https://gist.github.com/skonto/e9aa295a540c016e868d59702f77e750) on Minikube.
+or use whatever service a cloud provider may offer.
+[Here](https://gist.github.com/skonto/e9aa295a540c016e868d59702f77e750) is an example on Minikube.

+The design of the integration is based on the idea of creating a scaledobject for a ksvc that defines the hpa autoscaling class.
+The ksvc owns the Scaledobejct which is removed when ksvc is removed.
+The hpa object created is solely managed by Keda and Knative does not interfere.

+Note: It is a no-go here to offer the full Keda functionality.

+## Why I need it

 The goal of integrating Knative Serving with Keda here is to delegate the hpa management to Keda and also use what Keda
 offers wrt external metrics.
-There are some benefits with this approach:
+There are some benefits with this approach that combines Keda with Serving:
-- Use Queue Proxy (QP) for handling graceful termination in serve mode
-- Knative offers smooth integration with Istio and other ingresses.
+- Avoid enganging with hpa details.
+Curently KEDA is the way to go for autoscaling K8s workloads that are not based on http metrics.
+  Within the same env users can use high level resources to manage autoscaling.
+Users will still keep ksvc as the service definition resource.
-- Prometheus adapter is in maintance mode and Keda serves the same role using external metrics instead of custom
+- Prometheus adapter is in maintainance mode and Keda serves the same role using external metrics instead of custom.
-- QP offers backpressure capabilities
-- OCP offers hpa via KEDA

-Note: It is a no-go here to offer the full Keda functionality.

-The design of the integration is based on the idea of creating a scaledobject for a ksvc that defines the hpa autoscaling class
-and when user enables Keda as a replacement (this is experimental).
-The ksvc owns the scaledobejct which is removed when ksvc is removed.
-The hpa object created is solely managed by Keda and Knative does not interfere.

-In order to test the integration the user needs to install Knative Serving, Keda and the autoscaler-keda-hpa component from this repo.
+- A productized version of Prometheus Adapter service may not be available for your setup.
+Although cloud providers usually offer a solution implementing their own component for custom metrics aggregation, this leaves users with on-premise deployments without having a properly maintained solution.
+- Configuring a custom adapter service for custom metrics is not that easy.

+## Use Cases

+- Model autoscaling with custom metrics eg. gpu metrics.
+Model inference based on Knative (KServe).
+  See for example the upstream Knative [issue](https://github.com/knative/serving/issues/14877).

+## Run Locally

-For example on Minikube:
+Example on Minikube:

-## Install Serving with Keda support for HPA
+### Install Serving with Keda support for HPA
 ```
 MEMORY=${MEMORY:-40000}
 CPUS=${CPUS:-6}